19 February 2023

 "In this thrilling new novel, a young detective races against time to catch a serial killer before he strikes again.'

 If you struggle to write the summary, ask yourself what you would tell a friend first and take it from there.
 Answer the key questions of who, what, where and when (and why and how if appropriate).

 Avoid clichés, puns, and overwriting.
 A press release is a factual document and not a place to show off your literary flair.
 Plain English is always the best option.

 Make it clear why your chosen publication or journalist should be interested in your story.

-If you send a review copy it will probably end up in a pile of papers on someone’s desk, so don’t waste a copy.
-Let them know that a review copy is available, and if they’d like to see one they will ask.
+If you send a review copy, it is likely to end up in a pile of papers on someone’s desk, so don’t waste a copy.
+Let them know that a review copy is available, and if they’d like to see one, they will ask.

-PR agencies are notorious for the follow up call.
+PR agencies are notorious for follow-up calls.
 ‘Just checking you got my release and whether you are going to use it?’
 So if that’s what the professionals do, you should do the same, right?
-I would say not.
-It may be a controversial point in PR circles, but my advice would not be to phone to check if your release has been received or is going to be used.
-If it is suitable, it will be used.
+Wrong.
+It may be a controversial point in PR circles, but our advice is don't even be tempted.
+If a press release is suitable, it will be used.
 If they need more information, they will be in touch.